Visual Impairment Awareness Training – Face To Face

 - How assistive technology can empower a person with a visual impairment

-You’ll find the course both interactive and engaging as it enables staff to take a hands-on approach and use simulation exercises to reinforce perspectives, whilst fostering confidence in supporting and delivering high quality services to people with visual impairment.
+You’ll find the course both interactive and engaging as it enables staff to take a hands-on approach and use simulation exercises to reinforce perspectives, whilst fostering confidence in supporting and delivering high quality services to people with visual impairment or sight loss.

 We have delivered these courses to various clients, nationwide.
 Take a look at our video to see what delegates say about our sessions.